A concerned client asked me for details about specific foods and herbs to prevent colon cancer.

 The 3 simple steps above are easy things you can do right now to support your colon (and the rest of your beautiful body).

-- Am I holding onto too tightly to something I need to release (a job, a relationship, a way of being in the world)?
+- Am I holding on tightly to something I need to release (a job, a relationship, a way of being in the world)?

-- Do I need to release any anger and resentment toward my family?
+- Do I need to release anger and resentment toward my family?

 - Where is my life cluttered or congested?

-This is a good place to begin to get the waste moving out of your colon and your life.
+This is a good place to begin to get the waste moving out of your colon and out of your life.

-Wishing you many easy poops on your journey.
+Wishing you many easy poops on your journey to wellness

 Andrea Beaman is an internationally renowned Holistic Health Coach, Natural Foods Chef, Speaker, Herbalist and best-selling author.
 Named one of the top 100 Most Influential Health and Fitness Experts, she is also a recipient of the Natural Gourmet Institute’s Award for Excellence in Health-Supportive Education and a Health Leadership award from The Institute for Integrative Nutrition.
 Since 1999, Andrea has been teaching people how to harness the body’s own preventative and healing powers using food, herbal remedies and alternative medicine.